xalxnder/supreme-stock-bot/README.md

 ### FYI
-Bot is only acture during Supreme's Fall/Winter and Spring/Summer drops.
+Bot is only active during Supreme's Fall/Winter and Spring/Summer drops.